Mark Nethercutt - The Tribune

 Mark William Nethercutt, 58, of Huntington, West Virginia, died on Wednesday, Dec.
 2, 2020, at Marshall University Medical School, Huntington, West Virginia.

 Graveside service will be held at 2 p.m.
-Monday at Spring Hill Cemetery, Huntington, West Virginia.
+Monday at Spring Hill Cemetery, Huntington, West Virginia, with Pastor Rick Glass officiating.

 Hall Funeral Home and Crematory, Proctorville, is assisting the family with arrangements.